ProAccess/MakeMyHOAok/HOA Cert Program.md

 - an attorney specializing in state community association law.
 Certifying to CBCAD the association has established a client relationship with such an attorney will credit the association with one-half-point (0.5), the limit for this credit even if a relationship with more than one exists.

-   Should a court or arbrtor issue a ruling against a community association on a liability issue, the association will lose this credit for a period of one year.
+   At least two qualifying consultations per year will be required to retain this portion of the FP credit, though communities are reminded more frequent consultations may be required as circumstances warrant.
+Should a court or arbrtor issue a ruling against a community association on a liability issue, the association will lose this credit for a period of two years.

-   I've seen first hand deliterios effects upon communities by unsophisticated directors believing they were saving money by avoiding legal consultations.
+   I've witnessed too often unsophisticated directors believing they were saving money by avoiding legal consultations.
 Potential for substantial losses involving members' interests mandates a continuing relationship with an attorney specialist and this is reflected within the rating system.

-   At least two qualifying consultations per year will be required to retain this portion of the FP credit, though communities are reminded more frequent consultations may be required as circumstances warrant.

 ### Rating calculation example

 The COMPETENCE rating would be displayed as both stars and a number.